mvaganov/thinkwithtools/curriculum.md

 This course is about learning how to use Large Language Models (LLMs), not as a crutch, but as a partner in your own thinking.
 You'll build real webpages by hand, experiment with AI-generated code and design, and most importantly, practice the habits that help you stay in control of your ideas, goals, and creativity.

 In this course, you'll start with the basics of HTML and CSS, then move into projects where AI helps you brainstorm, compare, and refine ideas.
-You'll make a personal character page, design a landing page for a product that doesn't exist, build a site reviewing AI tools, write a clear "how to" wiki, design an infographic, and finish with an interactive quiz.
+You'll make a webpage about yourself, design a landing page for a product that doesn't exist, build a site reviewing AI tools, write a clear "how to" wiki, design an infographic, and finish with an interactive quiz.
 Along the way, you'll learn to ask better questions, critique what AI gives you, and spot when persuasion or manipulation is at work.

 The class ends by stepping back to look at the bigger picture: the costs, tradeoffs, and ethics of our modern tech world.
 By the end, you'll have not just technical skills, but also a personal philosophy for how you want to use AI--so that it makes you sharper, not softer.